 A Level Reform

 Students starting at St Dominic’s will be taught a new linear A level specification in all of their subjects.
 These courses will be publically examined at the end of the two year programme of study.
-A levels will be taught in a linear fashion without an external examination at the end of year 1 although the College will still enter students for the AS examinations in their 4th subject only.
+A levels will be taught in a linear fashion without an external examination at the end of year 1.

 Why has the Government decided to change A levels?